xiaoylu/leetcode_category/SegmentTree/Readme.md

 ## Segment tree
 Segment tree stores the interval/segment at each tree node.
 As for the array implementation, one important note is that the leaves, which are the array element, are located at i + N. (N is the length and i the index).
+The index of tree node would be 1, 2~3, 4~7, 8~15 ...
+And 0 is a DUMMY node.

 Really concise C++ code <http://codeforces.com/blog/entry/18051>

 ```